 Exposure to Beryllium can lead to a cell-mediated immune response where T-cells become sensitized to beryllium.
 Each subsequent exposure leads to an immune response involving macrophages and CD4+ helper T-lymphocytes accumulating in the lungs.
 As this response proceeds, macrophages, CD+4 T-lymphocytes, and plasma cells aggregate to form noncaseating granulomas that evolve to cause fibrosis of the lung.
 Studies have revealed there is a genetic component to beryllium sensitivity.
 Specifically, those beryllium-exposed workers with a mutation at the HLA-DPB1 Glu69 position have increased the prevalence of beryllium sensitization and CBD.
 The HLA-DPB1 gene is important for MCH class II molecule function on antigen-presenting cells.
 Beryllium and beryllium compounds are category 1 carcinogens and carcinogenic to both animals and humans.

 The clinical manifestations of CBD are nonspecific.
 The latency period between beryllium exposure and the onset of symptoms varies from three months to 30 years.
 Common symptoms include fever, night sweats, weight loss, dry cough, and fatigue.
 Continued exposure causes noncaseating inflammatory granulomas.
-These granulomas are seen in other chronic diseases, such as tuberculosis and sarcoidosis.
+They also see granulomas in other chronic diseases, such as tuberculosis and sarcoidosis.
 CBD leads to restrictive lung disease (a decrease in diffusion capacity).
-Rarely, granulomas occur in other organs, including the liver.
+Rarely, granulomas occur in other organs, such as the liver.

 Definitive diagnosis of berylliosis is based on the history, positive blood or bronchoalveolar lavage (BAL) beryllium lymphocyte proliferation test (BeLPT), and granulomatous inflammation on lung biopsy.
 Establishing beryllium sensitivity is the first step, and this is determined by the beryllium lymphocyte proliferation test (BeLPT).
 The test is performed by acquiring either peripheral blood or fluid from a bronchial alveolar lavage and culturing lymphocytes with beryllium sulfate.
-Cells are then counted, and those with an elevated number of cells are considered abnormal.
-Those exposed persons with two abnormal BeLPTs with peripheral blood or one abnormal and one borderline result are considered beryllium sensitized.
-Also, those with one abnormal BeLPT with fluid from a bronchial alveolar lavage are considered sensitized.
+Cells are then counted, and they consider those with an elevated number of cells abnormal.
+Those exposed persons with two abnormal BeLPTs with peripheral blood or one abnormal and one borderline result are beryllium sensitized.
+Also, those with one abnormal BeLPT with fluid from a bronchial alveolar lavage is considered sensitized.
 For patients with positive BeLPT, bronchoscopy with a bronchoalveolar lavage (BAL) is performed to obtain cell counts.
-Last, a tissue biopsy is obtained from bronchoscopy to fullfill the last criterion for CBD diagnosis.
+Lastly, a tissue biopsy is obtained from bronchoscopy to fulfill the last criterion for CBD diagnosis.

 Chest radiography findings of berylliosis are non-specific.
 Early in the disease, radiography findings are usually normal.
 In later stages, interstitial fibrosis, pleural irregularities, hilar lymphadenopathy, and ground-glass opacities have been reported.
 Findings on CT are not specific for berylliosis.
 Findings that are common in CT scans of people with berylliosis include parenchymal nodules in early stages.
 One study found that ground-glass opacities were more commonly seen on CT scan in berylliosis than in sarcoidosis.
 In later stages hilar lymphadenopathy, interstitial pulmonary fibrosis, and pleural thickening are found.

 The goals when treating berylliosis are to reduce symptoms and slow the progression of the disease as no cure is available.
-Although there is no evidence that stopping exposure to beryllium decreases the progression of the disease, it is still considered to be an accepted approach to treatment.
-People with early stages, without lung function abnormalities or clinical symptoms, are periodically monitored with physical exams, pulmonary function tests, and radiography.
-All patient require influenza and pneumococcal vaccination and smoking cessation counseling.
+Although there is no evidence that stopping exposure to beryllium decreases the progression of the disease, they still consider it to be an accepted approach to treatment.
+People with early stages, without lung function abnormalities or clinical symptoms are periodically monitored, with physical exams, pulmonary function tests, and radiography.
+All patients require influenza and pneumococcal vaccination and smoking cessation counseling.
 After the appearance of clinical symptoms or significant abnormalities appear in pulmonary function testing, oxygen and oral corticosteroids are started as well as other supportive therapy as required.

 The drugs of choice to treat chronic beryllium disease are corticosteroids.
-A high starting dose is usually required and the treatment duration is often for several months before symptom resolution is seen.
+It usually requires a high starting dose and the treatment duration is often for several months before they see symptom resolution.
 Once symptoms subside, tapering of the steroids is necessary to prevent the adverse effects.
-Patients who fail to respond to steroids can be treated on immunosuppressive agents such as methotrexate and azathioprine.
-Oral methotrexate is started at a 7.5mg weekly dose given with folic acid 1mg.
+They can treat patients who fail to respond to steroids on immunosuppressive agents such as methotrexate and azathioprine.
+They starts oral methotrexate at a 7.5mg weekly dose given with folic acid 1mg.
 Complete blood counts and liver function tests should be repeated 8 to 12 weeks at a time.

 Once a diagnosis of CBD is made, the patient needs life-long follow up with serial arterial blood gases, chest x-ray, and pulmonary function tests.

 Differential diagnosis includes sarcoidosis, idiopathic pulmonary fibrosis, hypersensitivity pneumonitis, asthma, and other granulomatous lung diseases such as histoplasmosis, tuberculosis, silicosis.
-It is estimated that 6 percent of all patients diagnosed with sarcoidosis may actually have CBD.
+They estimate it that 6 percent of all patients diagnosed with sarcoidosis may have CBD.

 Prevention is the key in the management of berylliosis.
 OSHA has recommendations for the workplace including requiring work practice controls such as ventilation or enclosure to limit exposure, provide protective equipment such as respirators, train workers on beryllium hazards, and requiring medical exams to monitor exposed workers.
 In 2000, a study found that new workers who went through a comprehensive preventive program had reduced beryllium sensitization compared with workers working in the past.